Get E-Book

 CommonJS require loader path with a cache-hit bypass.

-Figure 1.1 — A first-time require() takes the full synchronous path from resolution through evaluation.
-A cache hit bypasses file reading and compilation and returns the cached exports value.
+Figure 1.1 - A first-time require() follows the full synchronous path.
+A cache hit skips file reading and compilation, then returns the cached exports value.

 js